Welcome to today's edition of the Rush 24-7 podcast.

 I'm rich.

-I gotta rebuild the military.
+I'm going to rebuild the military.

-These guys aren't gonna do it.
+These guys aren't going to do it.

-And they're gonna say, he didn't say how.
+He didn't say how.

 He's insulting everybody in the military right now.

-And he's telling everybody involved, and the president on now they don't know what they're doing, but he does, but he doesn't tell you how.
+He's telling everybody involved, from the president on down, they don't know what they're doing, but he does.

 So why are you applauding this?

-If I may be permitted, and I'm sure there are exceptions, but the simple fact is I don't hear too many people talking about how to make America great again.
+If I may be permitted, and I'm sure there are exceptions, but the simple fact is, I don't hear too many people talking about how to make America great again.

 To me, that's one of the problems.